Event Information

 Friday dinner and compulsory race briefing: 19h00

-Format: Easy self-navigation with route markers at critical points
+Format: Easy self-navigation with route markers at critical points.
+GPS route file will be available.

 2Peaks 18km